PreviousErik/Unity_Console/README.md

 AddCommands(command);
 ```

-The commands supports basic variables, such as int, float, string and similar.
+The commands supports basic variables, such as int, float, string, and similar.
 How these are added and utilized is simply adding them in the lambda, and the console will figure the rest out, exmaple:

 ```